I Wanna Be Bad: Release and promotion

-On April 24, 2001, Atlantic and Lava Records serviced "I Wanna Be Bad" to American contemporary hit radio (CHR) and rhythmic contemporary radio stations.
+On April 24, 2001, Atlantic and Lava Records serviced "I Wanna Be Bad" to American contemporary hit radio (CHR) and rhythmic contemporary radio stations, as Ford wanted her debut single to "push the envelope".
 Radio stations enthusiastically picked up the song, appreciating the divergence from the generic mainstream pop music sound of the time, and it was the third-most-added track at CHR radio for the week of April 27.
 The song was then released as a CD single in the United States on May 22, 2001, and a maxi-CD was released the same year.
 In Australia, the track was distributed as a CD single on August 20, 2001.
 The song was later included as the opening track on Ford's debut studio album, Willa Was Here, which was issued in the US on July 17, 2001.
 Most attention to the song came from backlash after Ford ended her relationship with Backstreet Boys member Nick Carter, resulting in the creation of many websites criticizing her and the breakup.
 Although Ford has said that these websites initially upset her, she used the situation to her advantage to help draw attention to the song and her career.

 A music video directed by Chris Applebaum was made to promote the song.
 In the video, Ford portrays an ill-mannered woman who flirts with a DJ at a club, seduces police officers while eating doughnuts, and steals their cruiser while they sit in the backseat.
 Interspersed throughout the video are clips of Ford performing with her backup dancers and Royce da 5'9"; near the end of the video, she performs alongside two pole dancers as bubbles float around her.
 The video received significant airplay on American television program Total Request Live (TRL).
 In the booklet for Willa Was Here, there is a hyperlink that leads to the video.
-Retrospectively, Ford said that the video was one of her reasons for distancing herself from interviews, explaining that people misinterpreted the theme and believed she was "'the hot chick,' 'the badass' or 'the bitch'" rather than a rebellious woman.
+In February 2001, Ford called the video "off the hook", but retrospectively, she said that the video was one of her reasons for distancing herself from interviews, explaining that people misinterpreted the theme and believed she was "'the hot chick,' 'the badass' or 'the bitch'" rather than a rebellious woman.
 Ford also promoted the song by performing it live at the Pantene Pro-Voice 2001 concert, and it was used in an advertising campaign for Six Flags amusement park.